XXY Is Not Klinefelter Syndrome (KS)

 There are no universal XXY symptoms, and not necessarily any groups of symptoms.
 In fact, many XXY men have no symptoms.
 They are simply regular men.

-This distinction is important because people frequently and incorrectly associate various chromosomal anomalies, as though they were related.
+People frequently and incorrectly associate various chromosomal anomalies, as though they were related.
 The truth is, there is no more of a relation between different chromosomal anomalies than there is between XX and XY.
 Each iteration of human has its own characteristics and value it brings to the world.

 An Inhumane Double-Standard